npmcdn-to-unpkg-bot/streamup-open/README.md

 ## Development

-We use [Waffle.io](https://waffle.io/) as our project management tool, you can check what's going on here: [Soundnode App status](https://waffle.io/richard457/streamup-open)
+We use [Waffle.io](https://waffle.io/) as our project management tool, you can check what's going on here: [StreamUpBox App status](https://waffle.io/richard457/streamup-open)